 I'll get to why in a moment.

-What this means is that you will firmly repeat your statement until they give you a proper response.
+So you will assertively repeat your question and you will interrupt their bullshit until they give you a proper answer

 Here's an example:

-(You) Why did you steal all the lollipops?
+(You) Why did you steal from the register?

-(You) -No. Why did you steal all the lollipops?
+(You) -No. Why did you steal from the register?

 (Them) Sometimes don't you thin-